spren9er/voice-bravia/README.md

 # Voice Bravia [Experimental]

-This small project can be used for controlling your Bravia TV with your voice via Google Home.
+This small project can be used for controlling your Bravia TV with your voice via Google Assistant or Siri.

 ## Prerequisites

 In order to use `Voice Bravia`, you need the following setup

-- Google Home
 - Sony Bravia TV
 - local server with Ruby
-- IFTTT account
 - wakeonlan script
+- HomePod & Shortcuts or Google Home & IFTTT

-Your Google Home, Sony Bravia TV and your local server must be in the same local network.
+Your Sony Bravia TV, your local server and your HomePod or Google Home must be in the same local network.

 ## Sony Bravia TV